amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 2. (Optionally) assign the content item to a person.
    - This is not mandatory for translation but may help with finding the content item when you create a submission, as content items can be filtered by assignee.
 3. Flag your content item as ready for translation with a workflow state.
    - To ensure that content is not sent for translation prematurely, the GlobalLink dashboard uses workflow states to determine what can and cannot be sent for translation.
-To flag your content item for translation, set the workflow state to **[ready](#configurable-values)**
+To flag your content item for translation, set the workflow state to **[ready](#configurable-values)**.

 Each of these settings can either be applied via the “Save content” menu when you first save a content item, or can be applied by right-clicking your content item from the content library afterwards (“Assign Locale”, “Assign to”, and “Set status” respectively).